Amith-Ramachandran/fitness_sensor_tracking/README.md

 ## Using the service for Development

 1. Update the environment variable information in the file config/app.config.js file with relevant info as well as .env file.

+2. Run migrations and seed data

+   sequelize db:migrate

+   sequelize db:seed:all

-2. Start the node app
+3. Start the node app

    npm start

-3. To check lint issues, use
+4. To check lint issues, use

    npm run lint

 ## Using the service with Docker

 1. Update .env files with required details(Refer Pre Requisites)

 2. Build the image using
    "docker build --build-arg PORT=8080 -t fitness_sensor ."
 (Use sudo, if required)